gestalta/gestalta.github.io/_posts/portfolioarchive/2010-12-27-rebeccatun.md

    alt: Gestalta, photographed by Rebecca Tun.
 Girl with long black hair standing in the snow, wearing a white skirt.
 ---

-Shot in Wiltshire, UK.
+An impromptu shoot, the morning after the party at which Rebecca and I first met.
+Wiltshire, UK.
 December 2010